Thunder on the Green event canceled, 25th running postponed until next year

-Salsman announced the postponement on the KDBA Facebook page and at Livermore City Council last Thursday.
+Salsman announced the postponement on the KDBA Facebook page and at a recent Livermore City Council meeting.
 The event, originally scheduled for this coming Aug.
 22-23, will be postponed until Aug.
-28 and 29 next year, according to the statement read at the city council meeting.
+28-29 2021, according to the statement read at the city council meeting.

-The decision, according to the announcement, was made after much consideration and discussion amongst the HDBA and local authorities in an effort to comply with current state restriction on large social gatherings and maintain the health and safety of fans and racers.
+The decision, according to the announcement, was made after much consideration and discussion amongst the KDBA and local authorities in an effort to comply with current state restrictions on large social gatherings and maintain the health and safety of fans and racers.

-“The KDBA wishes to thank the City of Livermore, all of our sponsors, race teams, vendors, and most of all, our racing fans, for your continued support,” read the announcement.
+“The KDBA wishes to thank the City of Livermore, all of our sponsors, race teams, vendors, and most of all, our racing fans, for your continued support,” read an announcement from Sonny Renfrow during the Livermore City Council meeting.
 “We look forward to the 25th running of Thunder on the Green next year.
 Until then, stay safe and see you on the water.”

 Christie Netherton, cnetherton@mcleannews.com, 270-691-7360